 - Christie Seibert, MD, Associate Dean/Associate Professor (Medical Education)

 - Stevens Smith, PhD, Professor (Psychosocial Aspects of Health Care, Smoking Cessation)

 - James Sosman, MD, Associate Professor (Hepatitis B and C Care, HIV Care, HPV Care)

 - Elizabeth Trowbridge, MD, Professor (Education Innovations)

 - Tosha Wetterneck, MD, MS, Associate Professor (Technology Implementation, Medication Errors, Error Prevention and Recovery, Physician Job Satisfaction, Hospital Medicine)

 Current Research Projects:

-The Center for Tobacco Research and Intervention (UW-CTRI), acampus-wide program housed within the Division of General Internal Medicine, has a wide-ranging research program with an active outreach component to translate research into practice.
-The UW-CTRI is lead by DOM Professor Michael Fiore, MD.
-Additionally, Professor Timothy Baker, PhD, Professor Douglas Jorenby, PhD, Associate Professor Stevens Smith, PhD, and Assistant Professors Jessica Cook, PhD, James Davis, MD, and Megan Piper, PhD, all faculty in the Department of Medicine, are accomplished and active members of the UW-CTRI research team.
-Currently, the UW CTRI has a research and intervention portfolio of approximately $6 million per year with more than forty full-time staff.
-For more information on UW-CTRI and their different research projects visit their website (ctri.wisc.edu).
+The Center for Tobacco Research and Intervention (UW-CTRI), a campus-wide program housed within the Division of General Internal Medicine, has a wide-ranging research program with an active outreach component to translate research into practice.
+The UW-CTRI is led by DOM Hilldale Professor Michael Fiore, MD.
+Additionally, Professor Timothy Baker, PhD, Professor Douglas Jorenby, PhD, Professor Stevens Smith, PhD, Associate Professor Jessica Cook, PhD, Professor Danielle McCarthy, PhD, Associate Professor Megan Piper, PhD, are faculty in the Department of Medicine, are accomplished and active members of the UW-CTRI research team.
+Currently, the UW-CTRI has a research and intervention portfolio of approximately $9 million per year with more than 60 full-time staff.
+For more information on UW-CTRI and their different research projects, visit their website (ctri.wisc.edu).